Spotlight Case Study — Enhancing Talent Search

 • Improve speed, accuracy, and accessibility for casting professionals under time pressure

-• Create a consistent experience across desktop and mobile platforms
+• Create a clean and beautiful experience across desktop and mobile platforms

 Before Before — legacy Spotlight search